ibm-cloud-docs/secrets-manager/framework/event-notifications.md

 [^na-2]: Event is not applicable because there isn't a time-to-live (TTL) limit for this secret type.
 [^na-3]: Event is not applicable because there isn't a time-to-live (TTL) limit for this secret type.
 [^na-4]: Event is not applicable because this notification type applies to private certificates only.
-[^na-5]: Event is not applicable because this notification type applies to private certificates only.
+[^na-5]: Event is not applicable because secret expiration cannot be stopped for this secret type.
-[^na-6]: Event is not applicable because this notification type applies to private certificates only.
-[^na-7]: Event is not applicable because this notification type applies to private certificates only.
-[^na-8]: Event is not applicable because this notification type applies to private certificates only.
-[^na-9]: Event is not applicable because this notification type applies to private certificates only.
 [^man]: You receive a notification that informs you that your manual rotation was not successful.
 [^auto]: When an automatic rotation fails, you are notified daily until it is successful.

 ## Enabling notifications